Negative-light/PUBLIC_VUALT/GABC SS-Why is Satan still here.md

 Once we get to the cross we then see Jesus crushing the head of Satan [^b7], this victory also removed curse of sin which can be found in the Law and our inability to keep it [^b8].

 [^b7]: [[John 12|John 12:30-32]] - This verse has Jesus mention the ruler of the world (Satan) being Cast out and people being called to him (for the sake of Salvation).
-[^b8]: [[Gal 3|Gal 3:10-14]] - This passage covers how the Law and Sin relate and that becasue we cannot keep all of it we are cursed.
+[^b8]: [[Gal 3|Gal 3:10-14]] - This passage covers how the Law and Sin relate and that because we cannot keep all of it we are cursed.
 But Jesus being put on the cross took on that curse for us especially the gentiles.

 ## Satan's End
 In Revelation John sees how God plans to end the world and there are many great things in that book that Christians can apply including some warnings of what we see today.
 But Today we focus on Satan's final destruction.
-First he is thrown down from heaven [^b9] then he is confined for the Millennial reign [^b10] and fainlly destroyed at the battle at Armageddon.
+First he is thrown down from heaven [^b9] then he is confined for the Millennial reign [^b10] and faintly destroyed at the battle at Armageddon.

 [^b9]: [[Rev 12| Rev 12:7-12]] - Here we see Satan and his minions cast away awaiting their final judgment
 [^b10]: [[Rev 20]] - This chapter covers the final destruction of Satan and his minions.
 First he is imprisoned for 1000 years the n released to deceived and finally thrown in ot the lake of fire and brimstone.